khanmoha/Article-Summarizer/README.md

 # Article-Summarizer
 Command line interface to summarize text.
-Enter summary length, title and text to retrieve a short summary.
+Enter desired summary length and article URL to retrieve a short summary.